stuerp/foo_midi/README.md

 ## Change Log

+v2.13.1.0, 2024-08-15

+* Fixed: 0-byte *.tmp files were not deleted after playing an RMI file with an embedded SoundFont.

 v2.13.0.0, 2024-08-14

 * Improved: An All Notes Off channel mode message will be sent when a channel gets disabled.
 The overall filtering has been fine-tuned.